daredloco/live-controls/README.md

 - HasPermissions trait for Users

 ### Todo
-- Check if Subscription has expired inside the CheckUserPermission Middleware
+- Check if Subscription has expired inside the PermissionsHandler check